maths/moodle-qtype_stack/doc/en/Authoring/Future_proof.md

 ### Question note

 The question note must be filled correctly, i.e. all random variables must be present in it.
-It is also recommended that the note provides a summary of the question and solution.
+It is also recommended that the note provides a summary of the question and answer, if multiple differing solution processes are possible the note should tell which of those is required in the variant.
+Question notes are used if one selects specific variants for use and all that information will help then.

 ### Localisation